omnit3a/Verirogue/README.md

 # Verirogue ![](vim.vialle.love.anim.gif)
-A roguelike for Linux/Mac systems
+A roguelike for Linux systems

+It could most likely be compiled for mac

 # Controls
 [See Controls](Controls.md)